 According to a review article published in the International Journal of Neurology and Neurotherapy, “confabulation is the creation of false memories in the absence of intentions of deception.”
 Although a dementia patient’s distorted recollections of memories (and even events that never happened) may seem like blatant lies to a family caregiver, the truth is that “individuals who confabulate have no recognition that the information being relayed to others is fabricated.”agingcare.com

-My experience as an Occupational Therapist has taught me that most of the time one of the worst things family carers can do is to correct someone who has dementia when they say something that isn’t true.
+My experience as an Occupational Therapist has taught me that most of the time one of the worst things family carers can do is to correct someone who has advanced dementia when they say something that isn’t true.

-Instead, what works very well is to respond to their question or statement and then ask them a question about that topic or change the subject to something completely different.
+Instead, what works very well is to respond to their question or statement and then ask them open-ended questions about that topic or change the subject to something completely different.

 An example would be something like this…